-- 7. Help in obtaining housing Support in searching and obtaining, housing that is safe, affordable and appropriate. - 2.
-Housing retention Getting housing is one thing, but maintaining it and keeping it is another.
+- ).
+Help in obtaining housing - Support in searching for, and obtaining, housing that is safe, affordable and appropriate. - 2.
+Housing Retention Getting housing is one thing, but maintaining it and keeping it is another.
 Housing retention support means helping people learn how to take care of and maintain housing, pay rent on time, develop good relations with landlords and neighbours or deal with friends. - 3.
-Rent Supplements Given the low-earning power and lack of education of many people who have experienced homelessness, providers should ensure that young people have access to income supports.
-Supports should be geared towards ensuring that people pay no more than 30% of their income on rent. - 4.
-Access to start-up home furnishings and appliances. - 5.
-Support when things go wrong A successful Housing First agenda must be supported by a "zero discharge into homelessness" philosophy, so that housing stability and crisis management become key.
-Case managers have the responsibility to re-house a young person if there is an eviction or things don't work out. - 6.
-Evictions prevention A range of interventions and supports are discussed in the Models of Accommodation section of this typology. - 7.
+Rent Supplements Given the low earning power and lack of education of many people who have experienced homelessness, providers should ensure that young people have access to income supports.
+Supports should be geared towards ensuring that people pay no more than 30% of their income on rent. - Y. Access to start up home furnishings and appliances. - S. Support when things go wrong A successful Housing First agenda must be supported by a "zero discharge into homelessness" philosophy, so that housing stability and crisis management become key.
+Case managers have the responsibility to re-house a young person if there is an eviction, things don't work out, or another form of accommodation is required by the young person - 6.
+Evictions prevention - A range of interventions and supports are discussed in Section 4 of this typology. - 7.
 Aftercare Once individuals achieve some level of housing stability, continued contact with support workers is encouraged in case problems develop.